If you have bought or are thinking of acquiring a timeshare in Florida, it’s very important to know the answers to the following questions:

 Right to Cancel a Timeshare in Florida

 Check the cooling off period, this will run from the last date you received the required documentation.
-The required documentation are the documents which the state legislator deemed appropriate that you must have to make a reasonable decision.
+The required documentation is the documents which the state legislator deemed appropriate that you must have to make a reasonable decision.

 In Florida, if you buy a timeshare, you can cancel the timeshare contract up to midnight of the 10th calendar day following: (Fla.
 Stat.
 Ann. § 721.10 (1)).